 Improved law enforcement is essential to good forest management

 Restrict the removals of forest products to sustainable levels with a system of passes or permits needs to be enforced

+Existing laws and policies should be implemented to the best possible level.

+ECA rules specifying not to allow any industrial or other infrastructure within 10 km boundary of a forest should be strictly followed.

+Bangladesh should formulate a biodiversity policy to conserve forest

 Control sawmills and brickfields and remove those that are currently operating illegally